forget the cv. forget the different 'selves'.

 As a writer (and spinner) of words, I am adept at summing myself up into neat explanations, depending on who is asking and what kind of cocktail party I am attending.
 Here are a few examples:

-- A creative professional and storyteller with over eight years of experience in Public Relations and as a freelance writer.
+- A creative professional and storyteller with over nine years of combined experience in copywriting, feature writing, public relations and project management.

 - A communications consultant specialising in content creation, social strategy and relationship management.

 - A songwriter, singer and music video editor.